|

 effort, we could not find affordable property.
 However, we

-did find a church building for rent and decided to go ahead
+did find a church building for rent and decided to take advantage

-In June 2006 we signed the lease for the new building and
+In June of 2006 we signed the lease for the new building and

 started necessary renovations.
-On July 15, 2006 we began church
+July 15, 2006, we began church

 services at our new location.